Great Lakes Compact

 These historic documents were approved by the Governors of Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin and the Premiers of Ontario and Quebec in order to act together to protect, conserve, restore, improve and effectively manage the waters and water dependent natural resources of the Basin.

 Regional, National, and Bi-National Information

-- The Council of Great Lakes Governors encourages and facilitates environmentally responsible economic growth through a cooperative effort between the public and private sectors among the eight Great Lakes States and with Ontario and Quebec.
+- The Conference of Great Lakes-St. Lawrence Governors and Premiers encourages and facilitates environmentally responsible economic growth through a cooperative effort between the public and private sectors among the eight Great Lakes States and with Ontario and Quebec.

 Compact Implementation in Minnesota

-- Minnesota's Water Management Program Report and a summary of Water Conservation and Efficiency Programs were submitted to the Council of Great Lakes Governors in December 2008.
+- Minnesota's Water Management Program Report and a summary of Water Conservation and Efficiency Programs were updated and submitted to the Compact Council in November 2014.
 These and other states' Program Reports are available online.